codinglabsau/yolo/README.md

 Note that for CI environments, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are used instead.
 Ensure that any access keys provided in CI are using least-privileged scope as a safety guard against accidental AWS resource modification.

 ### `yolo init`
-Initalises the yolo.yml file in the app, and ensures the low level AWS resources exist.
+Initalises the yolo.yml file in the app with a production environment, and ensures the low level AWS resources exist.

+### `yolo build <environment>`
+Prior to building the environment, you'll need to create `.env.<environment>` followed by `yolo env:push <environment>`.

+With the .env.<environment> file in place, the build command takes care of building a deployment ready directory.

 ## Credits
 - [Steve Thomas](https://github.com/stevethomas)